religiosa1/sundial/README.md

 A webapp for displaying sunlight phases (times for sunrise, sunset, dusk, etc.) on per day or per year basis for the provided date and location.

+Display is available as a sun dial (inpired by the Kingdom Come: Deliverance PC game), table and a yearly chart.

 Actual calculations of different sections of the day performed by the wonderful [suncalc](https://github.com/mourner/suncalc) library written by [Vladimir Agafonkin](http://agafonkin.com/en)